jorgecarleitao/django-sphinxql/docs/expression.rst

     * ``|NotIn|``
     * ``|Between|``

-Notice that you can also construct queries using datetimes and dates.
+Time intervals are not defined in SphinxQL, so you can only compare dates and times.

 SQLExpression
 ~~~~~~~~~~~~~